Paris school tour

-Probably the most stylish European capital, a school trip to Paris offers so much to your students throughout the year, whatever their age.
-Visits are always unforgettable, with iconic visitor attractions, world leading art galleries, museums, monuments and neo-classical architecture.
-Voyager also has it's very own centre on the outskirts of the city for UK schools only - Etoile Parisienne.
+Probably the most stylish European capital, a school trip to Paris offers so much to your students all through the year, whatever their age.
+School tours are always unforgettable, with visits to iconic monuments and buildings, world-famous art galleries and amazing museums.
+Voyager School Travel also has its own centre on the outskirts of the city for UK schools only.

-Where better than Paris to expose your students to French culture.
-Thanks to our excellent relationships with hotels, restaurants and visitor attractions, we make school trips to Paris excellent value for money for your party.
-Below we’ve provided details of our Classic Paris 4 day Itinerary, but we can tailor a tour to match your exact requirements.
+Where better than Paris to expose your students to French culture?
+Thanks to our excellent relationships with restaurants and visitor attractions, we make school trips to Paris brilliant value for money for your party.
+Below we've provided details of our Classic Paris 4-day Itinerary, but we can tailor a school tour to match your exact requirements.

 Cross Curriculum Excursions

-The 689ft tower is Paris' only skyscraper, with 59 floors.
-There are a total of 25 lifts and the fastest lift, which you will use to ascend, connects the ground floor to the 56th floor in only 38 seconds!
-The panoramic viewing floor is interactive and has been recently completely refurbished to incorporate high tech digital touch systems providing information on all you can see.
-The viewing terrace is then accessible by stairs from here.
-At 200m high, it's the only platform of its kind in Paris.
-The terrace provides a 360 degree view over the city. www.tourmontparnasse56.com
+Another top attraction is the Montparnasse Tower.
+At 210-metres (689ft) tall, the tower was the highest skyscraper in France until 2011 but remains a wonderful way to get a 360 degree view over the whole city.
+The tower has 25 lifts and the fastest lift, which you will use to ascend, connects the ground floor to the 56th floor in only 38 seconds!
+The panoramic viewing floor is interactive and has been recently completely refurbished to incorporate high tech digital touch systems providing information on all you can see. www.tourmontparnasse56.com

 Arc de Triomphe & Champs-Elysees